How to Become a Locksmith | Locksmith Training and Certification

 3. A copy of locksmith certifications

-4. A photograph which was taken within the last 3 months
+4. A photograph that was taken within the last 3 months

 5. Fingerprint card completed by your local law enforcement agency